Whale Watching in Cabo

 Whales migrate in order to winter in warmer ocean waters.
 Therefore, whale season in Cabo begins in December and continues until the end of March.
 Some whales begin to arrive as early as the month of November, but the tours refrain from starting until December in order not to frighten them as they arrive in the Pacific and the Sea of Cortez.

 Whale watching season officially begins in December and closes at the end of March, although some whales stay on into early April.
 January and February are the best months in which to have the best guarantee of spotting whales.
 During these two months, nine out of every ten tours spot whales.

 What is the Best Way to Watch the Whales?

 Making reservations to go on one of the locally available whale watching tours is the best way to enjoy whale season in Cabo San Lucas.
-From the tranquil and authentically Mexican town of San Jose del Cabo or active or adventurous Cabo San Lucas on the other end of the Corridor, there are a variety of them available.
+From the tranquil and authentically Mexican town of San Jose del Cabo or active or adventurous Cabo San Lucas on the other end of the Corridor, there is a variety of them available.
 From a two-hour tour on a catamaran or luxury pontoon boat to a cruise on a classic pirate sailboat, there are options for all tastes.
 Boats are also available for private all-day rental as well.

 What Are Some of the Whale Watching Tours Available?

 There are many companies that offer ocean tours for whale watching in Cabo San Lucas and San Jose del Cabo.
 Many of these companies also offer other types of ocean tours as well.
 Let’s take a look at four of these services.